 SJET

 SJET LLC, started by Skylar Tibbits in 2007, was initiated as platform for experimental computation + design and has grown into a multidisciplinary research based practice.
-SJET crosses disciplines from architecture + design, fabrication, computer science to robotics...
+SJET crosses disciplines from design, fabrication, computer science to robotics...

 SJET is a direct result of an endless search for more...

 Skylar has collaborated with a number of influential people over the years including: Neil Gershenfeld and The Center for Bits and Atoms, Erik and Marty Demaine at MIT, Adam Bly at SEED Media Group and Marc Fornes of THEVERYMANY.
-In 2007, Skylar Tibbits and Marc Fornes co-curated Scriptedbypurpose, the first exhibition focused exclusively on scripted processes within design.

 www.sjet.us